-- 4.2.17 74% of respondents answering the question on whether revenues should by hypothecated showed that 481 respondents agreed.
-The concept of 'additionality' was also consistently raised, whereby any levy should not displace existing funding and should provide additional benefit beyond what is already provided. - 4.2.18 Hypothecation can provide greater awareness as to the purposes of the levy (where revenues are hypothecated for the purposes of tourism) and create a clearer link between the levy and the service

-- provided.
-It can also support the messaging to visitors and residents as there is a stronger link between the levy and services received. - 4.2.19 The approach for the visitor levy is that it will be broadly hypothecated for the purposes of 'destination management and improvement'.
+- 4.2.18 In relation to the question on whether revenues should be hypothecated, 481 respondents (74%) agreed with ring-fencing any revenues raised by the visitor levy.
+The concept of 'additionality' was also consistently raised, whereby any levy should not displace existing funding and should provide additional benefit beyond what is already provided. - 4.2.19 Hypothecation can provide greater awareness as to the purposes of the levy (where revenues are hypothecated for the purposes of tourism) and create a clearer link between the levy and the service provided.
+It can also support the messaging to visitors and residents as there is a stronger link between the levy and services received. - 4.2.20 The approach for the visitor levy is that it will be broadly hypothecated for the purposes of 'destination management and improvement'.

-Destination management and improvement means any of the following: - mitigating the impact of visitors; - maintaining and promoting use of the Welsh language; - promoting or supporting the sustainable economic growth of tourism and other kinds of travel; - providing, maintaining and improving infrastructure, facilities and services for use by visitors (whether or not they are also for use by local people). - 4.2.20 The legislation sets out that local authorities must give details at the end of the financial year in a publication, how revenues from the visitor levy have been allocated towards destination management and improvement purposes.
+Destination management and improvement means any of the following: - mitigating the impact of visitors; - maintaining and promoting use of the Welsh language; - promoting or supporting the sustainable economic growth of tourism and other kinds of travel; - providing, maintaining and improving infrastructure, facilities and services for use by visitors (whether or not they are also for use by local people). - 4.2.21 The legislation sets out that local authorities must give details at the end of the financial year in a publication, how revenues from the visitor levy have been allocated towards destination management and improvement purposes. - 4.2.22 Following a Stage 2 amendment, the Bill requires any principal council that introduces a levy to establish a partnership forum to ensure advice and recommendations for the levy are heard from tourism organisations and businesses.
+This will help ensure that views from the tourism industry are considered when deciding how revenues generated from a visitor levy should be allocated.